 The ASTRO guideline presented recommendations addressing eight key questions regarding moderately hypofractionated and ultrahypofractionated radiation therapy for localized prostate cancer.
 The recommendations were based on a systematic literature review and created using a predefined consensus-building methodology and approved tools for grading evidence quality and recommendation strengths.
 The guidelines recommended moderate hypofractionation across risk groups to patients choosing EBRT (based on high-quality evidence and high consensus).
-The guideline conditionally recommended that ultrahypofractionated radiation therapy may be offered for low- and intermediate-risk prostate cancer but strongly encourages treatment of intermediate-risk patents on a clinical trial or multi-institutional registry.
-The guideline conditionally recommended image-guided radiation therapy and avoidance of non-modulated three-dimensional conformal technique with any hypofractionated approach [1].
+The guideline conditionally recommended that ultrahypofractionated radiation therapy may be offered for low- and intermediate-risk prostate cancer but strongly encourages treatment of intermediate-risk patients on a clinical trial or multi-institutional registry.
+The guideline conditionally recommended against routine use of ultrahypofractionated EBRT for high-risk patients.
+The guideline recommended image-guided radiation therapy and avoidance of non-modulated three-dimensional conformal technique with any hypofractionated approach [1].